dottxt-ai/outlines/.github/ISSUE_TEMPLATE/doc_request.md

 ### Documentation request

-Documentation is a high priority for us.
+Documentation is a high priority for outlines.
 If you would like to see something added to the documentation, please help us out by:

 - Checking to see if the documentation does not already exist.
 - Providing a detailed explanation of what you'd like to understand better.